BOTCAHX/whatsapp-gpt/README.md

 When a new message is received, the bot uses the message content as an input to the GPT-3 model.
 The generated response from the model is then sent back as a reply to the sender.

-Please note that you need to have a valid OpenAI API key and appropriate usage limits to use this script.
-You can obtain an API key by signing up for OpenAI GPT-3 API.

 ## Contributing
 Contributions are welcome!
 If you find any bugs or want to enhance the features of the bot, feel free to submit a pull request or open an issue.